 Please note, some of these links are affiliate link, which means that if you click on one of the product links, I’ll receive a small commission.
 This helps support the blog and allows me to continue to make free content.
 I only recommend products that I use and love.
 Thank you for your support.
 You can read my full disclosure.

-**You can NOT copy a pattern (or part of a pattern) and publish it on another website or other publication.
+**You can NOT copy pattern (or part of a pattern) and publish it on another website or other publication.
 Instead, you can publish a link to the pattern.
 You may sell products made from this pattern but not the pattern.
 I ask that you link back to my post.
-Please do not copy of reproduce pictures.
+Please do not copy or reproduce pictures.
 When in doubt ask me, email@example.com.**